 - motivated self-starter

 Also, many freelancers want to offer a range of health writing services but don’t have practical experience in all areas: It is possible to get freelance work without direct experience.

 Making sure you gather your requirements effectively before you start writing will be an essential part of your project management process.

 Health brands and businesses, healthcare professionals, journals, magazines, newspapers, websites, bloggers, government, not-for-profits, vets, natural health companies, beauty brands, pharmaceutical companies, medical device companies, agencies, and more!

 Freelance health writers don’t just write.
-Common services can include: Writing, copywriting, blogging, editing, proofreading, content marketing, email marketing, digital strategy, social media, graphic design, content management, web design.
+Common services can include writing, copywriting, patient education, blogging, editing, proofreading, content marketing, email marketing, digital strategy, social media, graphic design, content management, web design.

 First, think about the type of client you’d like to work for.
 Brainstorm a list of ideal clients (browse these eight essential questions for new clients).
 If you want to write feature articles, you’ll need to research websites that accept health article pitches.